Higher genus relative and orbifold Gromov-Witten invariants: Genus Zero Relative and Orbifold Invariants

 \end{theorem}

-The degeneration formula in Section \ref{section-degeneration} shows that it is sufficient to consider equality between genus zero invariants of $(Y_{D_0,r},D_\infty)$ and genus zero invariants of $(Y, D_0\cup D_\infty)$.
-Furthermore, the proof of Theorem \ref{theorem-local-model} implies that it is sufficient to prove the equality when there is exactly one insertion of the form $\tau_a([D_\infty]\cdot \delta)$ and all other insertions are of the form $\tau_a(\delta)$, where the cohomology class $\delta$ is pull-back from $H^*(D,\mathbb Q)$.
-As discussed in Section \ref{section-p1-bundle}, it is enough to prove the following lemma for genus zero invariants.
+Degeneration formulas in Section \ref{section-degeneration} shows that it is sufficient to prove equality between genus zero invariants of $(Y_{D_0,r},D_\infty)$ and genus zero invariants of $(Y, D_0\cup D_\infty)$.
+Following the same procedure of Section \ref{section-p1-bundle}, we first prove the following identity on cycles classes in genus zero.

 \begin{lemma} Let $p$ be a non-orbifold and non-relative marked point.
 For $r$ sufficiently large, we have

 \end{lemma} \begin{proof} Following the proof of Lemma \ref{lemma-orbifold-rubber}, the localization formula is